Majeedraheem/Traffic-Violation-Analysis-/README.md

+![Traffic violations.](Images/Background.jpg)
 The project is about analyzing traffic violation
-![Traffic violations.](Images/Background.jpg)

 ## Background

 Data Description

-Dataset obtained from data.com which was about the people who committed traffic violations
+Dataset obtained from data.com about the people who committed traffic violations from 2012 to 2016

-Data contents 35 columns and 1,000,000 observations, however, only 10,000 observations have been read 25 columns.
+Data contents 35 columns and 1,000,000 observations, however, only 10,000 observations and 25 columns have been extracted transformed loaded into Panda dataFrame for analysis and manipulation.
-9980 with no null value has been saved into new CSV file and saved for faster data process and manipulation.

 The 25 columns are: Belts, Personal, Injury, Property Damage, Fatal, Commercial License HAZMAT, Commercial Vehicle, Alcohol, Work Zone, State, Vehicle Type Year, Make, Model, Color, Violation Type, Charge, Article, Contributed to Accident, Race, Gender, Driver State, Drive City, DL State, Arrest Type.

 ## Goal: